Last updated July 20, 2026 — pricing and features re-verified

 Is OpusClip free?

-OpusClip has a free tier, but it's credit-limited and upload-first — no native Kick, no live capture, no chat signal — so the free minutes go fast when your source is a multi-hour stream rather than a short podcast.
+Yes, there's a free tier, but it runs on metered credits and expects a finished upload — no native Kick, nothing captured live, no read on chat — so when your source is a multi-hour stream instead of a short podcast, those free minutes vanish quickly.

 What's the catch with free AI clippers?